Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 Just drop the `EcconiaCPUServerComponents` & `EcconiaCPUServerComponentsGui` folders into your `GameData` folder.

-For `EcconiaCPUServerComponentsGui` to function, you will need two additional mods: `EccsGuiBuilder` & `EccsLogicWorldAPI`\
+For this mod to function, you will need two additional mod: `EccsLogicWorldAPI` & `EccsGuiBuilder`\
 You can find both in my mod collection (root folder).

 ## Usage: